Tensor product method for fast solution of optimal control problems with fractional multidimensional Laplacian in constraints: Problem setting

 \section{Problem setting}

-Our goal is the construction of fast solution schemes for solving the control problems with $d$-dimensional fractional elliptic operators in constraints.
-For this reason we restrict ourself to the case of rectangular domains and to the class of generalized Laplacian type elliptic operators with separable coefficients.
+Our goal is the construction of fast solution schemes for solving the control problems with $d$-dimensional fractional elliptic operators in the constraints.
+For this reason we confine ourself to the case of box-type domains and to the class of generalized Laplacian type elliptic operators with separable coefficients.

 Given the design function $y_\Omega \in L^2(\Omega)$ on $\Omega :=(0,1)^d$, $d=1,2,3$, first, we consider the optimization problem for the cost functional